BrunoFrancioni/Todoist-Replication-Software/API/README.md

 '/tasks/:idtask' → `put` changes information of a task.

+'/tasks/users/:iduser?deleted=false&project=true' → `get` returns all the tasks of the user that haves not being deleted and also the ones that belong to a Project.

+'/tasks/users/:iduser?deleted=true&project=true' → `get` returns all the tasks deleted of a user and also the ones that belong to a Project.

-'/tasks/users/:iduser' →*`get`* returns all the tasks of the user.
+'/tasks/users/:iduser?deleted=false&project=false' → `get` returns all the tasks of the user that haves not being deleted but without the ones that belong to a project.

-'/tasks/users/:iduser?deleted=true' → `get` returns all the tasks deleted of a user.
+'/tasks/users/:iduser?deleted=true&project=false' → `get` returns all the tasks deleted of a user but without the ones that belong to a project.

-'/tasks/projects/:idproject' →*`get`* returns all the tasks that belongs to the project.
+'/tasks/projects/:idproject?deleted=false' → `get`  returns all the tasks that belongs to the project without the deleted ones.

-'/tasks/projects/:idproject?deleted=true' →*`get`* returns all the tasks  deleted that belongs to the project.
+'/tasks/projects/:idproject?deleted=true' → `get` returns all the tasks  deleted that belongs to the project.

 '/tasks/:idtask' →`delete` marks as deleted the task.